draeder/easypeers/README.md

 If the peers are 'close', they are kept.
 Even if the total number of peers exceeds the `opts.maxPeers` parameter.
 But only up to the number of peers found using the `opts.coverage` ratio.

 ## Gossip Protocol
-- Gossip for broadcast messages is now working
+- Gossip for broadcast messages is now mostly working (message deduplication is still an issue)
 - :construction: Gossip for direct messages is underway
 > Note: the browser version may not contain these updates.
 You can test yourself by browserifying index.js, though